geek111/tab/mytabs/README.md

 - Bulk assign selected tabs to any Firefox container or move them back to the default container.
 - Pinned and active tabs retain their state and original order when moved between windows or containers.
 - Container-related actions require Firefox's container feature and the `contextualIdentities` permission.
 If containers are disabled, the container filter and "Add to Container" buttons will not be shown.
-- A **Full View** window shows tabs in a responsive grid that fills the entire window.
+- A **Full View** window shows tabs in a compact grid that fills the window.
+  - Columns grow with the window size and overflow can be scrolled horizontally.
   - Custom context menu reveals extension version and links to the Options page.
   - The mouse wheel scrolls the tab list even when the pointer is over the menu or search field.
   - Scroll speed can be adjusted from the Options page to make scrolling more aggressive.
   - Hovering a tab's icon in Full View shows a custom tooltip with the tab title and URL.
-  - The grid expands horizontally when needed and a scrollbar appears at the bottom.
 - Options page lets you choose theme, tile width, tile scale, font scale and close button scale and toggle features such as the Recent and Duplicates panels or the Move command.
 - The Close Button Scale adjusts the “×” size independent of the font scale.